Keeping you safe in your home: Asbestos

 - If you think damage has been caused to asbestos containing materials, do not attempt to repair or sweep up any debris yourself.
 Report your concern to us first, contact us online or please call our contact centre on 0800 0121080.

-Remember, asbestos containing materials that are undamaged and in good condition are completely safe.
+Remember, asbestos containing materials that are in good condition will not cause you any harm, and should not be disturbed.